About Jim Jim Falls

 It was hard to believe that we almost weren’t able to visit this waterfall!

-That prolonged the threat of Saltwater Crocodiles and caused the closure of all 4wd roads, including the ones needed to reach this falls.
+That prolonged the threat of estuarine or saltwater crocodiles and caused the closure of most (if not all) 4wd roads, including the ones needed to reach Jim Jim Falls.

 Timing Jim Jim Falls